rodriguezst/telethon_downloader/README.md

  **TG_BOT_TOKEN** : <telegram BOT token generated at ´Creating a Telegram Bot´>

+ **USER_ID** : <id of the user to *chown* downloaded files to>

+ **GROUP_ID** : <id of the group to *chown* downloaded files to>
+ >NOTE: DOWNLOADED FILES ARE OWNED BY ROOT USER UNTIL THE DOWNLOAD IS COMPLETED TO PROTECT FROM MOVING UNFINISHED FILES

  **TG_DOWNLOAD_PATH** : <download folder inside the docker container where the files will be downloaded (full path)>
- NOTE: THIS FOLDER SHOULD BE MOUNTED AS A VOLUME TO HAVE ACCESS TO THE DOWNLOADED FILES FROM THE HOST OS
+>NOTE: THIS FOLDER SHOULD BE MOUNTED AS A VOLUME TO HAVE ACCESS TO THE DOWNLOADED FILES FROM THE HOST OS

 Generating Telegram API keys
 =================